wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-mail-flow/includes/transport-rules.md

 Use the following steps to create a mail flow rule by using PowerShell cmdlets.

 1. On a Windows 10 PC, sign in with a user who has administration rights.
 Open a new PowerShell window as an administrator.
-2. Connect to the Microsoft 365 Exchange online account by running this cmdlets:
+2. Connect to the Microsoft 365 Exchange online account by running this cmdlet:

    ```powershell
    $Session = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri https://outlook.office365.com/powershell-liveid/ -Credential $UserCredential -Authentication Basic -AllowRedirection